 Then I discovered that I was a happy drunk who never got hangovers as long as I exercised any caution at all, so I started drinking quite freely.
 Because why not?
 I just felt good.

 Then it was coffee’s turn to corrupt me.
 I had been even more uptight about coffee than booze (which is like worrying more about kittens than scorpions).
 But I tried it in desperation during a nightmarish spell of extremely severe insomnia… and I haven’t gone without daily caffeine ever since, for more than a decade now.

 When I first took Ativan, I was already thoroughly addicted to both caffeine and alcohol, locked into a steady rhythm of stimulation and depression, using the most socially acceptable of the uppers and downers.
 The quantities were not extreme and there were never any overt signs that I had a problem.13 But if you’d cut me off, I would have lost my mind.
-And I was leaning on both addictions heavily as I cruised into Ativan withdrawal.
+And I was already leaning on both heavily as I cruised into Ativan withdrawal.